-- 7.21.
-In line with paragraphs 77 and 78 of the 'Framework', an area of land to the north of Fred Brewer Way and Dingle Drive, including the wooded stream course on the east, has been identified as meeting all the criteria for designation as a Local Green Space.
-There are a number of new green spaces, parks and other community spaces that will come forward as part of planning applications approved within the Parish specifically as contained within the planning permissions at Redhouse Farm, Upper Outwoods Farm and as part of emerging proposals for land at Harehedge Lane.
-At present these cannot be given the same degree of protection as they do not yet physically exist.
-The Parish Council will work closely with developers and the Local Planning Authority to explore an early review of this policy to include protection for any new spaces that are delivered as part of these planning applications. - 7.22.
+- 8.20.
+In line with paragraphs 77 and 78 of the 'Framework', a series of spaces have been identified as Local Green Spaces, for protection.
+Some of these sites are already identified as part of outline planning permissions / submissions for the larger schemes in the parish and as such their location is identified and protected for the long term.
+These points link with the identified areas of improvements as set by the Green Infrastructure Strategy.
+A further table in appendix 4 of this document sets out the rationale behind the allocation of the seven sites against the criteria set out in the 'Framework'. - 8.21.
 In addition, the landscape character and the enjoyment of the countryside for both new and existing residents is enhanced by long distance views from high points across the parish.
-These points have been identified by and shown on the proposals map to ensure that these are protected and preserved not only from built form development, but also from inappropriate planted buffers which would otherwise block these views.
+These points have been identified by and shown on the proposals map to ensure that these are protected and preserved not only from built form development, but also from inappropriate planted buffers which would otherwise block these views. - 8.22.

-7.23.
 Collectively, these seven specific areas and the five views identified are considered to be the most sensitive landscape and ecology locations within the parish or offer recreational opportunities 9such as playing fields etcetera) and should form the focus for protection and enhancement.